 FHI-aims: One-stop Solution for First-Principles Simulation of Molecules and Solids

-MS1P is coordinating the development and licensing of the software package FHI-aims (Fritz Haber Institute ab initio molecular simulations).
+MS1P is coordinating the development and licensing of the software package FHI-aims (Fritz Haber Institute ab initio materials simulations).
 The initial development of FHI-aims has been performed at the Fritz Haber Institute of the Max Planck Society.
 In recent years a wider community has been and continues to contribute to the further development of the FHI-aims source code.
 The Max Planck Society has transferred the right to use and exploit FHI-aims to MS1P.

 The primary production method in FHI-aims is density functional theory.
 The software is also a flexible framework for advanced approaches to calculate ground- and excited-state properties.
 Current developments include hybrid functionals, Hartree-Fock and Møller- Plesset perturbation theory (MP2), QM/MM, and many-body perturbation theory (GW selfenergies).
-Due to the choice of atom-centered basis functions both molecules and solids can be simulated with the software.
+Due to the choice of atom-centered basis functions, both molecules and solids can be simulated with the software.

 We offer two standard types of licenses in order to obtain FHI-aims source code: